GuitarML/FunBox/software/Mars/README.md

 # Mars (Planet Series)

 Mars is an amp sim / delay pedal.
 It includes 3 neural models, 3 Impulse Responses (Cab Sim), and a delay effect with dotted 8th and triplett modes.

+Neural Network inference for the amp/pedal models uses [RTNeural](https://github.com/jatinchowdhury18/RTNeural) The Impluse Response code is a modified version of the IR processing in the [NAM plugin](https://github.com/sdatkinson/NeuralAmpModelerPlugin) (MIT License)

 Note: Due to the processing power required for the neural models and IRs, Mars is a mono effect, which on the Funbox pedal is copied left to right channel for output.
 If a stereo signal is going into the input, Mars will only take the left channel for processing.